 Students who are unable to continue enrollment or complete required instructional modules or clerkships due to illness, maternity leave of absence, hardship or special circumstances must immediately contact the Office of Student Affairs of the College of Medicine.
-A student requesting a leave of absence must submit a letter outlining the reasons for the request and timetable for return to the Associate Dean for Students and the Chair of the Student Evaluation and Promotion Committee.
+A student requesting a leave of absence must submit a letter outlining the reasons for the request and timetable for return to the Associate Dean for Students.